alexeygumirov/openhab/README.md

 - Letsencrypt logs

 Following defices are connected and automated in my OpenHab2 automation setup:
 - ZigBee devices integrated via Zigbee2MQTT bridge:
 	- Xioami Aqara contact sensors for doors and windows (Zigbee).
 	- Xiaomi Aqare temperature and humidity sensorsn.
 - User location tracking with OwnTracks application on smartphones:
 	- OwnTracks is connected to MQTT bus via TLS protected connection.
 - TP-Link HS100 SmartPlug (WiFi)
 - Fritz!Box 7490:
 	- MAC addresses presence tracking.
 	- Guest Wi-Fi ON/OFF control.

+To collect metrics and present them I use [InfluxDB](https://docs.influxdata.com/influxdb/v1.7/) and [Grafana](https://grafana.com/) in Docker containers.
+InfluxDB also provides me persistence for the OpenHab.

+All OpenHab configuration I do via config files, not GUI.
+This approach is more robust and also gives you ability to migrate OpenHab configuration to other system.

+Additional information:
 - OpenHab is behind Nginx reverse proxy with TLS authentication [Let's Encrypt](https://letsencrypt.org/).
 - The same TLS certificates are used by Mosquitto WebSocket.
 - Connection to Telegram Messanger channel for notifications.